Scotland 7 Summits

 Included:

-Professional mountain guiding and expedition leadership by Black Mountaineering
+- 4 x Professional mountain guides and expedition leadership by Black Mountaineering

 - All bedding provided – no need for sleeping bags